rajiv77777/rateLimiter/README.md

 ### 1.Create a folder under C:\Users\<user>\RateLimiter in local machine
 ### 2.Open GIT bash and run `git clone -b master https://github.com/rajiv77777/rateLimiter.git`
 ### 3.Open Spring Suite application (STS) and import the project as `existing Maven project` from C:\Users\<user>\RateLimiter.
-After importing do maven clean install so that the dependencies are installed.
+After importing do maven-clean install so that the dependencies are installed.
 ### 4.When Maven build is successfull.
 Run the application as Spring boot application
 ### 5.Application will be running from port 8080.
 And the Spring boot startup logs has a log statement configured where it denotes the ratelimiter transcations allowed in a window time along with the configured secrectkey from the application.properties file.
 The sample of the loaded data from application.properties file is as below
 ### `Ratelimits and Wait time configurations - 3 20 5 30 , Secret Code for Auth Password@#12345` <br> where,